 As most email providers hold all of your messages on their servers, any hacker that is able to penetrate those servers will also have access to all of your information and the information of everyone else whose emails are stored on that server.

 Email providers such as Google are known for gathering huge amounts of data on their users.
 Although Google stopped scanning emails for advertising purposes back in 2017, Gmail’s bots can still access your emails’ content for other purposes, such as applying labels to your emails and communicating with other Google apps.
-When users install ‘add-ons’ to their Gmail account, they are also sometimes unknowingly giving up their entire inbox to be read by third-party developers.
+When users install ‘add-ons’ to their Gmail account, they are also sometimes unknowingly giving up their entire inbox to be read by third-party developers(new window).

 Perhaps more worryingly, data that is stored unencrypted on an email provider’s server can be seized during legal proceedings or investigations.
-Depending on the data protection laws that your home country has in place, there can be low thresholds to making these types of data requests.
+Depending on the data protection laws that your home country has in place, there can be low thresholds to making these types of data requests(new window).
 Once a data request is made, email providers often have no choice but to comply.